 The CDE provides a digital platform where design models, survey data, and other digital engineering outputs can be hosted and federated across design and construction teams.
-The CDE will allow KiwiRail to consume and display design material that has traditionally been lost due to a lack of software and licences required to work with multiple specialist file types, specifically including point clouds and other survey information, design models, and project documentation.
+The CDE allows KiwiRail to consume and display project information that has traditionally been lost due to a lack of software and licences required to work with multiple proprietary file types, specifically including point clouds and other survey information, design models, and project documentation.

-The CDE will be used to control the production and sharing of project information throughout the project lifecycle (both for design coordination and construction updates) and will host the final sets of information (including for construction and asset information models (AIM)).
-The platform will provide an ongoing repository of capital project information and will provide inputs to organisational asset management systems.
+The CDE is used to control the production and sharing of project information throughout the project lifecycle (both for design coordination and construction updates) and temporarily hosts the final sets of information (including for construction and asset information models (AIM)).
+The platform provides a repository of active project information and provides inputs into organisational asset management systems, and Engineering Document Management System., Meridian.

-KiwiRail's CDE system is GeoDocs and is being implemented across capital projects.
-More detailed information about GeoDocs can be found in the GeoDocs Guidance Note document.
+KiwiRail's CDE system is Tucana and is being implemented across capital projects.
+More detailed information about Tucana can be found in the Tucana Guidance Note document.